Bessie Coleman: France

-Bessie Coleman took a French-language class at the Berlitz Language Schools in Chicago and then traveled to Paris on November 20, 1920, so she could earn her pilot license.
+Bessie Coleman took a French-language class at the Berlitz Language Schools in Chicago and then traveled to Paris, France, on November 20, 1920, so that she could earn her pilot license.
 She learned to fly in a Nieuport 564 biplane with "a steering system that consisted of a vertical stick the thickness of a baseball bat in front of the pilot and a rudder bar under the pilot's feet."

-On June 15, 1921, Coleman became the first black woman and first Native American to earn an aviation pilot's license and the first black person and first Native American to earn an international aviation license from the Fédération Aéronautique Internationale.
+On June 15, 1921, Coleman became the first black woman and first Native American to earn an aviation pilot's license and the first black person and first self-identified Native American to earn an international aviation license from the Fédération Aéronautique Internationale.
+She is also the first American of any race or gender to be awarded these credentials directly from the FAI, as opposed to applying through the National Aeronautic Association.
 Determined to polish her skills, Coleman spent the next two months taking lessons from a French ace pilot near Paris and, in September 1921, she sailed for America.
-She became a media sensation when she returned to the U.S.
+She became a media sensation when she returned to the United States.

 Airshows

 With the age of commercial flight still a decade or more in the future, Coleman quickly realized that in order to make a living as a civilian aviator she would have to become a "barnstorming" stunt flier, performing dangerous tricks in the air with the then-still-novel technology of airplanes for paying audiences.
 But, to succeed in this highly competitive arena, she would need advanced lessons and a more extensive repertoire.
-Returning to Chicago, Coleman could not find anyone willing to teach her, so in February 1922, she sailed again for Europe.
+Returning to Chicago, she could not find anyone willing to teach her, so in February 1922, she sailed again for Europe.

-She spent the next two months in France completing an advanced course in aviation.
-She then left for the Netherlands to meet with Anthony Fokker, one of the world's most distinguished aircraft designers.
+Coleman spent the next two months in France completing an advanced course in aviation. after this, she left for the Netherlands to meet with Anthony Fokker, one of the world's most distinguished aircraft designers.
 She also traveled to Germany, where she visited the Fokker Corporation and received additional training from one of the company's chief pilots.
 She then returned to the United States to launch her career in exhibition flying.

-"Queen Bess," as she was known, was a highly popular draw for the next five years.
+"Queen Bess", as she was known, was a highly popular draw for the next five years.
 Invited to important events and often interviewed by newspapers, she was admired by both blacks and whites.
 She primarily flew Curtiss JN-4 Jenny biplanes and other aircraft that had been army surplus aircraft left over from the war.
-She made her first appearance in an American airshow on September 3, 1922, at an event honoring veterans of the all-black 369th Infantry Regiment of World War I. Held at Curtiss Field on Long Island near New York City, and sponsored by her friend Abbott and the Chicago Defender newspaper, the show billed Coleman as "the world's greatest woman flier" and featured aerial displays by eight other American ace pilots, and a jump by black parachutist Hubert Julian.
+She made her first appearance in an American airshow on September 3, 1922, at an event honoring veterans of the all-black 369th Infantry Regiment of World War I. Held at Curtiss Field on Long Island, near New York City, and sponsored by her friend Abbott and the Chicago Defender newspaper, the show billed Coleman as "the world's greatest woman flier" and featured aerial displays by eight other American ace pilots, and a jump by black parachutist Hubert Julian.